Plymouth Colony: Final years

 In 1686, the entire New England region was reorganized under a single government known as the Dominion of New England; this included the colonies of Plymouth, Rhode Island, Massachusetts Bay, Connecticut, and New Hampshire.
 In 1688, New York, West Jersey, and East Jersey were added.
 Dominion President Edmund Andros was highly unpopular, and the union did not last.
 It was dissolved after news reached Boston in April 1689 of the Glorious Revolution, and the citizens of Boston rose up and arrested Andros.
 When news of these events reached Plymouth, its magistrates reclaimed power.

 The return of self-rule for Plymouth Colony was short-lived, however.
 A delegation of New Englanders led by Increase Mather went to England to negotiate a return of the colonial charters that had been nullified during the Dominion years.
 The situation was particularly problematic for Plymouth Colony, as it had existed without a formal charter since its founding.
-Plymouth did not get its wish for a formal charter; instead, a new charter was issued combining Plymouth Colony, Massachusetts Bay Colony, and other territories.
+Plymouth did not get its wish for a formal charter; instead, a new charter was issued combining Plymouth Colony, Massachusetts Bay Colony, and other territories including Maine.
 The official date of the proclamation was October 17, 1691, ending the existence of Plymouth Colony, though it was not put into force until the arrival of the charter of the Province of Massachusetts Bay on May 14, 1692, carried by the new royal governor Sir William Phips.
 The last official meeting of the Plymouth General Court occurred on June 8, 1692.